-This course will focus on the process of selecting and implementing augementative/alternative communication (AAC) supports that are functional and personally relevant for individuals with traumatic brain injury (TBI).
-Demonstration of various strategies for clinical use, depicted through case-study examples, will also be included.
+This course focuses on the process of selecting and implementing augementative/alternative communication (AAC) supports that are functional and personally relevant for individuals with traumatic brain injury (TBI).
+Demonstration of various strategies for clinical use, depicted through case-study examples, are also included.

 Learning Outcomes